gmc-code/PC-microbit-micropython/docs/lessons2/thermometer.rst

     Return the temperature of the microbit in degrees Celsius.

 The temp variable below is an integer.
-It has to be first conveeretd to a string to join it with the unit sysmbol, C..
+It has to be first converted to a string to join it with the unit symbol, C..

 .. code-block:: python